gyrogovernance/science/docs/Foundations/CommonGovernanceModel.md

 where □φ is defined as [L]φ ∧ [R]φ.

 Throughout this document, "absolute" means both transitions yield the same result for the proposition (□φ holds), not that the modal operators [L] and [R] are themselves identical.
 The operators remain distinct; absoluteness characterizes whether a specific formula is invariant under both transitions.
-This joint necessity operator is self-adjoint in the sense that it commutes with its own action, ensuring observable quantities remain real-valued.

 ## 3.4 The Foundational Axioms